Optima Turn

 Automate 30° Lateral Turning

-Click-to-activate turning angle, direction, and therapy timer minimize labor requirement for patient repositioning, protect the caregiver from potential injuries, and allow more time and energy to adjust the patient for maximum comfort.
+Click-to-activate turning angle, direction, and therapy timer minimize labor requirements for patient repositioning, protect the caregiver from potential injuries, and allow more time and energy to adjust the patient for maximum comfort.

 Personalize Heel Relief Care

-Accommodate pressure relief care for different body types by deflating individual air cells at the heels for maintaining zero-pressure heel relief, minimizing the patient's risk of developing pressure injuries and prolonging the length of treatment.
+Accommodate pressure relief care for different body types by deflating individual air cells at the heels to maintain zero-pressure heel relief, minimizing the patient's risk of developing pressure injuries and prolonging the length of treatment.

 Automating caregivers’ workflow and improving pressure injuries prevention and long-term patient care.